recursive-rat4/SophOMR/README.md

 # SophOMR

-This is a proof of concept implementation of SophOMR, an oblivious message retrieval scheme.
+This is a proof of concept implementation of SophOMR, augmented with BlackLemon for snake-eye resistance.

 ### Contributors
 - Keewoo Lee (UC Berkeley)